bbolli/tumblr-utils/tumblr_backup.md

 ## 0. What is this?

-`tumblr_backup` is a Python script that backs up your [Tumblr](http://www.tumblr.com) blog locally.
+`tumblr_backup` is a Python script that backs up your [Tumblr](http://www.tumblr.com) blog locally in HTML format.
 The backup includes all images from image posts.
-An index links to monthly pages, which contain all the posts from the respective month, plus links to single post pages.
-There are many options to select the posts to backup.
+An index links to monthly pages, which contain all the posts from the respective month with links to single post pages.
+There are many options to select which posts to backup or to set the output format.

 You can see an example of `tumblr_backup`’s output
 [on my home page](http://drbeat.li/tumblr).